-ICLEI connects ambitious local and regional governments with leading peers, national governments, as well as the European Commission and related institutions, the United Nations, business, academia, finance and NGOs.
+ICLEI connects ambitious local and regional governments with leading peers, national governments, as well as the European Commission and related institutions, the United Nations (UN), business, academia, finance and NGOs.
 By doing so, they can learn and advance at a quicker pace.

 ICLEI represents local and regional governments in European and global policy processes.
 We work with the European institutions and other networks to influence and shape the debate on urban sustainability policies and legislation and ensure that project financing is formulated to address sustainability challenges, and is accessible to cities, regions and public authorities.